-You are cordially invited to take part in the 13th English Short Story Writing Competition.
+You are cordially invited to take part in the 16th English Short Story Writing Competition.
 The Regulations, Prizes and Procedures are as follows:

-Eligibility: All HKBU undergraduate students.
+1. All HKBU full-time undergraduate students*

 NOTE: The word limit does NOT include the provided prompt.

-- First Prize winner ($1,500 book voucher and a trophy)
+- First Prize ($1,500 book voucher and a trophy)

-- Second Prize winner ($1,200 book voucher and a trophy)
+- Second Prize ($1,200 book voucher and a trophy)

-- Third Prize winner ($900 book voucher and a trophy)
+- Third Prize ($900 book voucher and a trophy)

-- Merit Prize winners ($500 book voucher)
+- Merit Prizes ($500 book voucher)